min read

 Common Data Security Risks

 Malware refers to software designed to cause harm to a computer or network.
 Malware can take many forms, including viruses, worms, trojans, and ransomware.
 It can be transmitted through various means, such as email attachments, infected websites, and removable storage devices.
-Malware can cause a range of problems, including data loss, system disruptions, and unauthorized access to sensitive information.
+Malware can cause a range of data security problems, including:

 Insider Threats refer to security risks that come from within an organization, such as employees or contractors who have legitimate access to an organization's systems and data but use that access for malicious purposes.
 Insider threats can include intentional or accidental data breaches, sabotage, and theft of sensitive information.